 This document contains forward-looking statements concerning our operations, financial performance, sales, earnings growth, cost reduction programs and other items.
-These statements reflect our current plans and expectations and are based on information currently available as of the date of this Form 10-Q. When included in this discussion, the words "expects," "intends," "anticipates," "believes," "plans," "projects," "estimates," "future" and similar expressions are intended to identify forward-looking statements.
+These statements reflect our current plans and expectations and are based on information currently available as of the date of our Quarterly Report on Form 10-Q for the three and nine months ended September 30, 2004, which was originally filed with the Securities and Exchange Commission on November 5, 2004.
+When included in this discussion, the words "expects," "intends," "anticipates," "believes," "projects," "estimates," "future" and similar expressions are intended to identify forward-looking statements.
 However, these words are not the exclusive means of identifying such statements.
 In addition, any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements.
-The forward-looking statements rely on a number of assumptions and estimates, which could be inaccurate, and which are subject to risks and uncertainties that could cause our actual results to vary materially from those anticipated.
+The forwardlooking statements rely on a number of assumptions and estimates, which could be inaccurate, and which are subject to risks and uncertainties that could cause our actual results to vary materially from those anticipated.
 Such risks and uncertainties include, among others, 1) the rate and timing of customer demand for our products, 2) potential disruptions in operations associated with the further integration of the acquisition of the electricity metering business of Schlumberger, 3) rescheduling of current customer orders, 4) changes in estimated liabilities for product warranties, 5) changes in laws and regulations (including Federal Communications Commission licensing actions) and 6) other factors.
-You should not place undue reliance on these forward-looking statements, which apply only as of the date of this Form 10-Q. We do not have any obligation or undertaking to update publicly or revise any forward-looking statement contained herein to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
-For a more complete description of these and other risks, see "Certain Risks Relating to Our Business" included in our Form 10-K filed with the SEC on March 12, 20
+You should not place undue reliance on these forward-looking statements, which apply only as of the date of our Quarterly Report on Form 10-Q for the three and nine months ended September 30, 2004, which was originally filed with the Securities and Exchange Commission on November 5, 2004.
+We do not have any obligation or undertaking to update publicly or revise any forward-looking statement contained herein to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
+For a more complete description of these and other risks, see "Certain Risks Relating to Our Business" included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2003, which was originally filed with the Securities and Exchange Commission on March 12, 2004.